 Youth Orchestra Day of Celebration | Sunday, 9 May

-On Sunday, 9 May 2021, we are holding an online, Youth Orchestra Day of Celebration, where we will celebrate the incredible work of youth orchestras and ensembles that has continued over the past year in keeping the music going with two brilliant online events!
+On Sunday, 9 May 2021, we held an online, Youth Orchestra Day of Celebration, where we celebrated the incredible work of youth orchestras and ensembles that has continued over the past year in keeping the music going with two brilliant online events!

 Youth Orchestra Day of Celebration | Feature Film

-At 3pm, to launch the proceedings, we will be streaming a newly created video of youth orchestras and young musicians alike, performing at home and in-person (but socially-distanced), throughout Ireland over the past twelve months.
+At 3pm, to launch the proceedings, we streamed a newly created film of youth orchestras and young musicians alike, performing at home and in-person (but socially-distanced), throughout Ireland over the past twelve months.

-Compered by Seán Rocks, this will feature interviews and performance highlights during lockdown.
-You will also see the Online Chamber Ensemble who are playing together, without latency, using real-time-audio rehearsal software.
+Compered by Seán Rocks, the hour-long film featured interviews and performance highlights from during lockdown.
+We also saw the Online Chamber Ensemble who are playing together, without latency, using real-time-audio rehearsal software.
 No pre-recording or stitching together for these musicians!

-The finale of this video will be the premiere of the specially commissioned Hope Springs Eternal composed by Vincent Kennedy featuring more than 250 musicians from across the country who recorded themselves at home for inclusion in this project.
+The finale of this video was the premiere of the specially commissioned Hope Springs Eternal composed by Vincent Kennedy featuring more than 250 musicians from across the country who recorded themselves at home for inclusion in this project.